-For the years ended December 2022, 2021, and 2020, the Company's income taxes incurred in current and prior years that will be available for recoupment in the event of future net losses were as follows (in thousands):
+For the years ended December 2023, 2022, and 2021, the Company's income taxes incurred in current and prior years that will be available for recoupment in the event of future net losses were as follows (in thousands):

 Ordinary

-Year 2022 \$ 9,905
+Year 2023 \$ 6,181

-Year 2021 \$ 1,448
+Year 2022 \$ 10,086

-Year 2020 \$
+Year 2021 \$

-At December 31, 2022 and 2021, the Company recorded a current income tax (payable)/receivable of \$(110) thousand and \$1,327 thousand, respectively, which is included in Other assets and Other liabilities in the accompanying Statutory Statements of Financial Position.
+At December 31, 2023 and 2022, the Company recorded a current income tax payable of \$1,087 thousand and \$110 thousand, respectively, which is included in Other liabilities in the accompanying Statutory Statements of Financial Position.

 The Inflation Reduction Act ("IRA") of 2022 was enacted on August 16, 2022.
 The IRA includes a new Federal corporate alternative minimum tax ("CAMT"), effective in 2023, that is based on the adjusted financial statement income set forth on the applicable financial statement of an applicable corporation.
-The NAIC adopted Interpretation 22-02 to apply to December 31, 2022.
-Following that guidance, the Company has not determined as of the reporting date if it will be an applicable corporation and if it will be liable for CAMT in 2023.
-The accompanying statutory financial statements do not include an estimated impact of the CAMT because a reasonable estimate cannot be made.
+The NAIC adopted Interpretation ("INT") 23-04 to apply to December 31, 2023.
+Following that guidance, the Company has determined as of the reporting date it will not be an applicable corporation and will not be liable for CAMT in 2023.
+The Company is also not a member of a controlled group of corporations that is an applicable corporation.

-At December 31, 2022, the Company had no protective tax deposits on deposit with the Internal Revenue Service under Section 6603 of the Internal Revenue Service Code.
+At December 31, 2023, the Company had no protective tax deposits on deposit with the Internal Revenue Service under Section 6603 of the Internal Revenue Service Code.